Black Friday Savings! Save an extra 10% on all bundles with code BF24.

 Make sure you also always provide a free-choice source of calcium to your flock every day, especially if you switch to, or supplement, a non-layer formula.
 Even if the hens stop laying during their molt, they will still need some supplemental calcium to keep other body functions working as well.

-Tip 4: Provide Protein-rich Snacks
+Tip 4: Provide Protein-rich Snacksfeeding a white chicken grub snacks

 Protein-rich snacks are essential for molting chickens, especially if you do not wish to switch their feed.
 Rather than choosing a “treat” that should be using sparingly, provide a healthy snack to supplement your molting chickens’ diet.